 “Today, American Trucking Associations Chief Economist Bob Costello released the findings of his latest report into the driver shortage, warning the trucking industry could be short 50,000 drivers by the end of 2017.
 “In addition to the sheer lack of drivers, fleets are also suffering from a lack of qualified drivers, which amplifies the effects of the shortage on carriers,” Costello said.
-“This means that even as the shortage numbers fluctuate, it remains a serious concern for our industry, for the supply chain and for the economy at large.” — New Report from ATA (American Trucking Association) states Truck Driver Shortage to Reach 50,000 by the end of 2017.
+“This means that even as the shortage numbers fluctuate, it remains a serious concern for our industry, for the supply chain and for the economy at large.” — New Report Says National Shortage of Truck Drivers to Reach 50,000 This Year

 The trucking industry is short staffed, and yet there are few women drivers – it just doesn’t make sense, does it?
 So, what holds women back from joining the industry and what can trucking companies do about it?